 What’s the best solution to a lack of infrastructure?
 Find a solution that doesn’t require infrastructure.
 That’s what Zipline has done in Rwanda—a start-up that deploys drones to make emergency medical deliveries to remote hospitals and clinics.

-“Obviously in instances where Zipline can make a delivery to a place that […]
+“Obviously in instances where Zipline can make a delivery to a place that wouldn’t otherwise be reachable by roads, that’s a good example of leapfrogging over the absence of infrastructure,” Zipline CEO Keller Rinaudo said. […]

 December 4, 2017

 Population growth and technological innovation don’t necessarily have to widen inequality in developing countries.
 They can also offer new opportunities to increase growth and create jobs: the long-term outcomes depend on today’s policy choices.
-But […]
+But those choices are not easy because policies for sustained and inclusive growth may conflict with short-term needs.
+We look at the trade-offs and how to balance short- and long-term goals for sustainable and inclusive growth. […]

 It’s like the European Union but for East Africa.